“Baptism is the basis of the whole Christian life, the gateway to life in the Spirit.”

 Can we use cameras and videos at Baptism?

 Cameras and videos are allowed.
-However, the people taking photographs during the Baptism are asked to be courteous and not obscure the view of others.
+However, we ask that the people taking photographs during the Baptism be courteous and not obscure the view of others.
 Please refrain from taking additional family photos until after the service has ended.
-The priest will be available after the ceremony for additional pictures.
+The priest or deacon will be available after the ceremony for additional pictures.

 What is the usual donation for a Baptism?

 Payment is not required to receive a Sacrament.
 If you choose, you may make a donation to the parish.
-The usual donation is $75-100.
-A check may be made payable to ‘St John’s” with “Baptism” written on the memo line.
-The check can mailed to St John’s at 10431 Twin Rivers Road, Columbia, MD 21044 or pick up a Baptism envelope from the lobby.
+The check is made payable to “St. John the Evangelist” with “Baptism” written on the memo line.
+The check can be mailed to St. John the Evangelist at 10431 Twin Rivers Road, Columbia, MD 21044 or pick up a Baptism envelope from the lobby.

 Baptisms outside St. John’s parish

 If you are registered parish member, but plan to have your child baptized at another church, you must meet the requirements for Baptism at St. John’s.
 Once these requirements are met, we will send a letter to the parish where the child will be baptized, affirming that you met our requirements and giving permission to have your child baptized outside of your home parish.
 Please contact the office at 410-964-1425 or email@example.com with your name and address, child’s name, church of Baptism name and address, priest’s name, and the date of Baptism.
 The letter can be mailed to you or directly to the church of Baptism.